zairlaka/rails_blog/README.md

 > - fix broken links for admin and users (zair🧛🏻)
 > - fix association btw post and tags ( zair🧛🏻 )
+> - fix self following issue ( zair🧛🏻 )
+> - add column in view of total post by each user ( zair🧛🏻 )

 > Add your fixed work here with name like this